opensearch-project/documentation-website/_api-reference/index-apis/create-index-template.md

 For indexes that start with `ha`, the `_source` is enabled.
 Since only `template_two` is applied, the index will have two primary shards and one replica.

 Overlapping index patterns given the same priority are not allowed.
-An error will occur when attempting to create a template matching an existing index template at identical priorities.
+An error will occur when attempting to create a template matching an existing index template with identical priorities.
 {: .note}

 ### Adding template versioning